yeokm1/power_measure_tool/README.md

 3. Adafruit 1.3" 128x64 OLED set to I2C

 ##Results output:
-The results are dynamically written to the Arduino serial port at baud rate 115200.
+The results are dynamically written to the Arduino serial port at 115200 baud, 8 data bits, no parity and 1 stop bit.
 A sample result is:
 1.987 5.080 0.3911 0.03805 5.118

 1. Output power: 1.987 watts